SEBI's Static IP Mandate Is Live: Fix Your Cloud Trading Bot Now

 Pattern

-The enforcement deadline passed on April 1, 2026.
-If your bot stopped placing orders yesterday, this is the reason.
+The enforcement deadline was April 1, 2026.
+If your bot stopped placing orders on April 1 or 2, this is why.
 It's not a broker outage.
 It's not an API key problem.
-SEBI's circular is live and every major Indian broker is rejecting order calls from unregistered IPs.
+Every major Indian broker is now rejecting API calls from unregistered IPs, per SEBI's circular.

-In my experience running QuotaGuard since 2013, I've never seen a regulatory change create this much sudden demand for static IPs.
 We ran connectivity tests against all nine major Indian broker APIs through QuotaGuard Shield on April 2, 2026.
 Every single one returned a server response through the proxy.
 No broker blocks AWS datacenter IPs at the network layer.
 The path is open.
-You just need the static IP.

-What SEBI Requires: One Dedicated, Traceable IP Per Trader
+Meet the Requirement: One Traceable Static IP Per Trader

 In February 2025, SEBI issued Circular SEBI/HO/MIRSD/MIRSD-PoD/P/CIR/2025/0000013 on safer participation of retail investors in algorithmic trading.
-The key requirement: any retail trader using an API to place orders must register a static IP with their broker.
-The broker's system will only accept order calls from that pre-registered IP.
+The core rule: any retail trader using an API to place orders must register a static IP with their broker.
+The broker's system only accepts order calls from that pre-registered IP.
+SEBI's exact language:

 "not permit open APIs and allow access only through a unique vendor client specific API key and static IP whitelisted by the broker to ensure identification and traceability of the algo provider and the end user"